torodean/MIA/bin/apps/README.md

 # apps Directory Overview

-This directory contains the primary code for the MIA project and associated libraries.
+This directory contains the standalone apps for the MIA project.
 Below is a brief description of each subfolder:

 - **template/**
   Contains a fully functional app featuring most of the basic application framework techniques used in developing MIA apps.
 This is used to both test new features and provide a common template for storing correct usage of the various features.